-DVS has also contributed to the resurgence of vinyl by combining the flexibility of digital formats with the unequalled feel and style of the turntable.
+DVS has also contributed to the resurgence of vinyl by combining the flexibility of digital formats with the unequaled feel and style of the turntable.

 Vinyl Deck Features

 In short, then, the motor needs to be extremely powerful, durable and hardwearing.
-Modern turntables often use brushless motors which perform better whilst wearing out much slower than their brushed counterparts.
+Modern turntables often use brushless motors that perform better whilst wearing out much slower than their brushed counterparts.

 Deck arms are either bent into an ‘S’ (as in classic designs, e.g. Technics) or straight.
 There is considerable debate over whether either is better than the other and for what.
 Some people swear straight arms are better for scratching but many claim there is no tangible difference.

 The platter carries the vinyl and above anything else, it has to be super-straight and balanced to absolute precision.
 The best platters will be completely balanced throughout.